Zola Refuge Support Worker (South Asian Language)

 We’re the sixth largest accredited domestic abuse charity in England.
 We’ve been around for almost 40 years and in that time we’ve built up a real depth of knowledge.
 We currently have 85 employees and an annual turnover in the region of £2m.

 Juno is an ambitious and resourceful charity, passionate about helping women and their children move forward to live their lives free from abuse.
 In a year, we answer around 10,000 calls on our helpline, support over 6,000 women and 260 children.
+According to the statistics of our research company, Kamagra is indispensable for men who are dissatisfied with the quality and duration of their erections, and also complain of accelerated ejaculation.
+Read more about this on https://blog.jobmedic.co.uk/kamagra.

 As a member of the Zola team you will be responsible for the support of women and children within the refuge and the women accommodated in our Move on Accommodation and assisting in the day to day running of the refuge.
 You’ll be expected to take all reasonable steps to ensure that the work with the women meets their individual needs as appropriate as possible with regard to families’ cultural, religious backgrounds, any special needs and to actively combat stereotypes.